Finnoy Travel - Travel Stories and Reviews

 Bottom Line

-It is important to book a car in advance and complete all the steps of the hiring process carefully.
+It is important to book a car in advance and complete all the hiring process steps carefully.
 Learning the basics of the local traffic rules is also advised.
-Like in every new destination, you need also to plan your driving routes well.
+Like every new destination, you must also plan your driving routes well.
 With good planning and preparations, driving in Crete is a relaxed experience.

 Have you hired a car in Crete?
 Share your experiences below.